ahmadmdabit/RepoAIfy/user-manual.md

 *   **"Error: Could not deserialize options.json."**: Check your `options.json` file for syntax errors (e.g., missing commas, unclosed brackets) and ensure it matches the expected structure.
 *   **No output file(s) generated**: Verify that your `IncludedExtensions` in `options.json` match the files in your source directory and that no directories are inadvertently excluded by `ExcludedDirectories` patterns.
 Also, check if the source directory is empty.
 *   **Output file is unexpectedly split**: This is likely due to the `MaxChunkSizeKb` setting in `options.json`.
 Adjust this value if you prefer larger or smaller chunks.
+*   **Output chunk exceeds `MaxChunkSizeKb`**: This can happen if a single source file's content (after markdown formatting) is larger than the specified `MaxChunkSizeKb`.
+The application will issue a warning to `Console.Error` in such cases.
 *   **Build Errors**: If you encounter build errors, ensure you have the correct .NET 9 SDK installed and that the `System.CommandLine` and `Microsoft.Extensions.FileSystemGlobbing` packages are correctly referenced in your `.csproj` file.